GoogleCloudPlatform/cluster-toolkit/examples/README.md

 This blueprint uses GKE to provision a Kubernetes cluster with a system node pool (included in gke-cluster module) and an autoscaling compute node pool.
-It also creates a VPC configured to be used by a VPC native GKE cluster with subnet secondary IP ranges defined.
+It creates a VPC configured to be used by a VPC native GKE cluster with subnet secondary IP ranges defined.

+The `gke-job-template` module is used to create a job file that can be submitted to the cluster using `kubectl` and will run on the specified node pool.

 [gke.yaml]: ../community/examples/gke.yaml